Muhammad-Raiyan/hw3CSE353/README.txt

     description.

     Exit Status:
-    Returns 1 if classification is successful; zero otherwise.
+    Returns 0 if classification is successful; non-zero otherwise.